What we’re looking for in a proposal

-You may propose a session on any topic pertinent to libraries, technology and learning at AMICAL member institutions, we encourage proposals that address AMICAL’s organizational goals:
+While you may propose a session on any topic pertinent to libraries, technology and pedagogy at AMICAL member institutions, we encourage proposals that address AMICAL’s organizational goals:

 - Libraries and learning spaces